apache/spark/docs/apache-airflow/upgrade-check.rst

 Advanced Airflow users or those with multiple Airflow deployments may want to customize the Upgrade Checks to their environment by turning off certain checks which are not applicable to them.
-And example of this is users with Airflow deployments not using the ``KubernetesPodOperator`` may want to turn off upgrade checks related to the ``KubernetesPodOperator``.
+An example of this is users with Airflow deployments not using the ``KubernetesPodOperator`` may want to turn off upgrade checks related to the ``KubernetesPodOperator``.